agmcarthur/Biochem-3BP3/Lab_6_Genome_Assembly/README.md

 To start:
 * Log into uppsala.mcmaster.ca
-* Change directory to /home/workspace/biochem3bp3/ so you can use a large hard drive
 * Create a working directory for yourself (e.g. *agmcarthur*)
 * Move into your working directory